Blood Orange Paloma

 It’s so juicy and refreshing, you could serve it in the afternoon: Think cheese and crackers as you open gifts in front of the fire.
 But it’s also one of those cocktails that can make the leap to dinner, and we can see it pairing well with seafood or game meat, like an herb-crusted lamb roast.

-Our tips: Save yourself a little prep time by picking up a bottle of Gelson’s fresh-squeezed blood orange juice.
+Our tips: Save yourself a little prep time by picking up a bottle of fresh-squeezed blood orange juice at your local Gelson's today.
 And, if you’re not familiar with Mezcal, come talk to us — we can help you calibrate the smoke.

 For the Agave-Thyme Simple Syrup: